-- (1) lockable;.

-- (2) capable of fully enclosing the bicycle;

-- (3) securely anchored;

-- (4) constructed from a strong, weather-resistant, and low- to no-maintenance material; - (5) clearly labeled as bicycle parking; - (6) constructed with doors that open at least 90 degrees to allow easy loading and unloading; - (7) posted with information about how to use bicycle lockers (user-provided locks, leasing, sign-up system, smart cards, etc.) on or near the lockers; and - (8) if the lockers are stacked on top of each other, equipped with a wheel guide tray or other mechanism to assist the user with lifting the bicycle. - (i) Floor racks. - (1) Required bicycle parking may be provided in floor racks. - (2) Wall and ceiling rack designs are subject to the approval of the Director of Planning as part of site plan review. - (3) If required bicycle parking is provided in racks, the racks must meet the following standards: - (i) the bicycle frame and 1 wheel must be lockable to the rack with a high security, U-shaped shackle lock if both wheels are left on the bicycle; - (ii) a bicycle 6-feet long can be securely held with its frame supported so that the bicycle cannot be pushed or fall in a manner that will damage the bicycle in any way; - (iii) the racks must support a bicycle in at least 2 places, preventing it from falling over; and - (iv) the racks must be solidly constructed, resistant to rust and corrosion, d resistant to hammers and saws, and anchored so that they cannot be easily removed. - (i) Parking and maneuvering areas.
+- (1) lockable;. - (2) capable of fully enclosing the bicycle; - (3) securely anchored; - (4) constructed from a strong, weather-resistant, and low- to no-maintenance material; - (5) clearly labeled as bicycle parking; - (6) constructed with doors that open at least 90 degrees to allow easy loading and unloading; - (7) posted with information about how to use bicycle lockers (user-provided locks, leasing, sign-up system, smart cards, etc.) on or near the lockers; and - (8) if the lockers are stacked on top of each other, equipped with a wheel guide tray or other mechanism to assist the user with lifting the bicycle. - (i) Floor racks. - (1) Required bicycle parking may be provided in floor racks. - (2) Wall and ceiling rack designs are subject to the approval of the Director of Planning as part of site plan review as follows: - (i) in no case of new construction of a building may more than 50% of the required bicycle parking spaces be provided as wall or ceiling racks; and - (ii) in no case of building rehabilitation or adaptive reuse of a building may more than 75% of the required bicycle parking spaces be provided as wall or ceiling racks. - (3) If required bicycle parking is provided in racks, the racks must meet the following standards: - (i) the bicycle frame and 1 wheel must be lockable to the rack with a high security, U-shaped shackle lock if both wheels are left on the bicycle; - (ii) a bicycle 6-feet long can be securely held with its frame supported so that the bicycle cannot be pushed or fall in a manner that will damage the bicycle in any way; - (iii) the racks must support a bicycle in at least 2 places, preventing it from falling over; and - (iv) the racks must be solidly constructed, resistant to rust and corrosion, d resistant to hammers and saws, and anchored so that they cannot be easily removed.

+(j) Parking and maneuvering areas.